HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 But it’s all too late now.

 Serena echoes Anna in the strangest, most infuriating ways.
-Earlier today—during the ceremony, when dignitaries still filled this very room—she had accidentally knocked over that absurdly expensive vase in the corner.
+Earlier today — during the ceremony, when dignitaries still filled this very room — she had accidentally knocked over that absurdly expensive vase in the corner.
-The one gifted by the ambassador of their biggest trade partner—the one Natasha had personally handled and *insisted* be kept here “for safekeeping.”
+The one gifted by the ambassador of their biggest trade partner — the one Natasha had personally handled and *insisted* be kept here “for safekeeping.”
 Serena hadn’t flinched.
 She smiled, apologized without lowering her eyes, defusing the tension like a seasoned diplomat.
 Like Anna would have.